Geometric line pattern of red, black, and yellow.

 The application will ask students to…

-• Write a purpose statement (AI-generated statements are prohibited)
+• Write a brief purpose statement (AI-generated statements are prohibited)

 • List at least one professional reference which may be an instructor, academic advisor, research mentor, supervisor, or other professional.